qrslrhko/HTTP-error-404-tensorflow/index.md

   File "<stdin>", line 1, in <module>
 ModuleNotFoundError: No module named 'tensorflow'
 ```
-Also, if we have this error in the virtual environment, that means we don't install tensorflow completely.
+Also, if we have this error in the virtual environment, it means that we don't install tensorflow completely.
 I have encountered this error during installation.